zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

 The translated strings are maintained in files named "<LANG-CODE>.po".
 You will find the current PO files in the "share" directories listed in the "[Overview]" section.
-Translation and the languages are also presentated in the main [README] document.
+Translation and the languages are also presented in the main [README] document.

 The command `./update-po` will update the PO file with new message ids (*msgid*)